Tom Swift: Authorship

 The character of Tom Swift was conceived about 1910 by Edward Stratemeyer, founder of the Stratemeyer Syndicate, a book-packaging business, although the name "Tom Swift" was first used in 1903 by Stratemeyer in Shorthand Tom the Reporter; Or, the Exploits of a Bright Boy.
 Stratemeyer invented the series to capitalize on the market for children's science adventures.
 The Syndicate's authors created the Tom Swift stories by first preparing an outline with the plot elements, followed by drafting and editing the detailed manuscript.
 The books were published using the house pseudonym "Victor Appleton".
 Howard Garis wrote most of the volumes of the original series; Stratemeyer's daughter, Harriet Stratemeyer Adams, wrote the last three volumes.
 The first Tom Swift series ended in 1941.

 In 1954, Harriet Adams created the Tom Swift, Jr. series, which was published using the pseudonym "Victor Appleton II" as author.
 The main character Tom Swift, Junior, was described as the son of the original Tom Swift.
 Most of the stories were outlined and plotted by Adams.
 The texts were written by various writers, among them William Dougherty, John Almquist, Richard Sklar, James Duncan Lawrence, Tom Mulvey and Richard McKenna.
 The Tom Swift, Jr., series ended in 1971.

 A third series was begun in 1981 and lasted until 1984.
 The rights to the Tom Swift character, along with the Stratemeyer Syndicate, were sold in 1984 to publishers Simon & Schuster.
 They hired New York City book packaging business Mega-Books to produce further series.
-Simon & Schuster has published three more Tom Swift series: one from 1991 to 1993;Tom Swift, Young Inventor from 2006 to 2007; and Tom Swift Inventors Academy from 2019 to present—eight volumes as of Depth Perception (March 2022).
+Simon & Schuster has published three more Tom Swift series: one from 1991 to 1993; Tom Swift, Young Inventor from 2006 to 2007; and Tom Swift Inventors' Academy from 2019 to present—eight volumes as of Depth Perception (March 2022).

 Series

 The longest-running series of books to feature Tom Swift is the first, which consists of 40 volumes.
-Tom's son (Tom Swift Jr.) was also the name of the protagonist of the 33 volumes of the Tom Swift Jr. Adventures, the 11 volumes of the third Tom Swift series, the 13 volumes of the fourth, and a half-dozen more for the most recent series, Tom Swift, Young Inventor, for a total of 103 volumes for all the series.
+Tom's son (Tom Swift Jr.) was also the name of the protagonist of the 33 volumes of the Tom Swift Jr. Adventures, the 11 volumes of the third Tom Swift series, the 13 volumes of the fourth, and 6 more for the fifth series, Tom Swift, Young Inventor, and 8 for the most recent series, Tom Swift Inventors' Academy for a total of 111 volumes for all the series.
 In addition to publication in the United States, Tom Swift books have been published extensively in England, and translated into Norwegian, French, Icelandic, and Finnish.